hrshp08/my-first-repo/readme.txt

-Welcme to my first repo
+Welcome to my first repo
 Learning git is going well so far.
 I addded this line in the update-readme branch.
 It's sunny outside today.